nss-day-cohort-24/uix-wake-up-react-taco-chukis/README.md

 1. Future planning for other APIs to be included.
 1. Add in the Spotify API to allow the user to play a song from their current / favorite playlist.

+# How to view this app
+1. This app is compiled with React JS.
+In order to view this application, you must 'npm install' in the folder where the package.json file is compiling other files.
+1. Once you have installed dependencies, you must 'npm start'.
+1. Log in with Google on the top left corner of Fanatic.
+1. The User may now update their zipcode for weather, their favorite NHL team for sports headlines, and see top 10 trending technology stories in the US.
+1. To save a favorite article, click on the star on the bottom right corner or any article card.
+1. You may log out at the top left corner of the application.

 # React JS File Components

 ## News (mvp)